 Funded by the Fritz Thyssen Foundation

 The format Music Performance Markup (MPM) provides means to describe in a formalized way how a musical work is played by musicians.
 This includes aspects such as timing, dynamics and articulation.
 However, MPM is not only meant to serve analytical purposes such as musicological performance research.
-It is also designed for performance modelling, i.e., users can create expressive performances themselves and render them into expressive MIDI sequences.
+It is also designed for performance modelling, i.e., users can create expressive performances themselves and render them into expressive MIDI sequences and audio.